How to Apply for a Credit Card in Australia: Step-by-Step

 Final approval and card issuance

-If approved:
+If your application is approved:

-- Activation is usually required before use³⁵
+- Card activation is usually required before the card can be used

 Step 7: Set Up and Start Using Your Card